ShqWW/dwconv2d/README.md

 output = layer(input)
 print(output.shape)
 ```
-You can also try [test.py](https://github.com/ShengqiWang/lightnovel-download/blob/master/使用说明.md) to test the speed of depthwise conv with different kernel size and input size.
+You can also try [test.py](https://github.com/ShqWW/dwconv2d/blob/master/test.py) to test the speed of depthwise conv with different kernel sizes and input sizes.
 Here is the testing result on Gefore RTX 4090:

     **************new dwconv2d****************
     kernel size 3 iter time 68.85363801848143 ms